ok-nick/ubs/README.md

 `ubs` is a library for fetching University at Buffalo (UB) class schedules in real-time.
 This includes class openings, start/end date/time, class types (Recitation, Lab, Lecture, Seminar), class id, class section, room number, instructor, open/closed seats, etc.

 The goal of this project is to provide an easy and descriptive interface for retrieving class schedule information.
-It shall also make use of idiomatic techniques, such as async/await and lazy evaluation to attribute high-performance and low-memory code.
+It will also make use of idiomatic techniques, such as async/await and lazy evaluation to attribute high-performance and low-memory code.

 ## Examples
 Below is a snippet of fetching live class information.